 The depth of issues that can be remediated is significant.
-Issues like malware, removing viruses, patch updating on software, clearing disk space, printer issues, backup, email issues, office 365, password rectification/management of users and general testing of performance are just some examples of what can be supported remotely.
+Issues like malware, removing viruses, patch updating on software, clearing disk space, printer issues, backup, email issues, office 365, password rectification/management of users and general testing of performance are just some examples of what can be supported immediately.

 How can Computer Troubleshooters help your business?

-All Computer Troubleshooters locations can provide remote support on demand.
+All Computer Troubleshooters locations can provide support on demand.
 This means if your business is not on a managed plan then you can still get immediate help and assistance and be able to minimise the period of disruption to your business.
 Under this “on demand” model the normal hourly rate of the provider is charged.